UTSAVS26/cognicore-ai/docs/source/user_guide/04_tools.rst

 The `Tool` Contract
 -------------------

-Every tool in CogniCore must inherit from the ``cognicore.tools.Tool`` abstract base class.
+Every tool in CogniCoreAI must inherit from the ``cognicoreai.tools.Tool`` abstract base class.
 This contract ensures every tool provides the critical information the LLM needs to use it effectively.

 1.  ``name`` **property**: A unique, simple name for the tool (e.g., ``"web_search"``).
 This is what the LLM will use to identify the tool it wants to call.
 2.  ``description`` **property**: This is the most important part for the LLM.
 It's a natural language description of what the tool does, what it's good for, and what its input should look like.
 A good description is essential for the agent to reason correctly about when to use the tool.